ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/multiworld_en.md

     4. Scroll to the bottom of the list and click the grey text **Look for another App on this PC**
     5. Browse for your emulator's `.exe` file and click **Open**.
 This file should be located inside the folder you extracted in step one.

-### Macintosh Setup
-- We need volunteers to help fill this section!
-Please contact **Farrak Kilhn** on Discord if you want to help.

 ## Create a Config (.yaml) File